-Modern technology for the modern student
+Modern technology for student success

 Today's students are accustomed to leveraging technology as part of their education.
-For in-class learning at K-12 environments, many are offering 1-to-1 iPad programs.
-While some universities are moving towards a 1-to-1 iPad model, such as The Ohio State University, many others are relying on computer labs to offer the technical tools students need.
+For in-class and at-home learning, many are leveraging 1-to-1 iPad programs.
+For many more, a computer lab is made available to offer access to educational materials.